OrangeJoe/Time-CTRL---Voter/README.txt

 10 votes required to skip the night cycle, after 10 votes is reached the time will automatically change to 6.00am.

-Players that run /vtime:

 Players that run /time will receive a inventory notice displaying the current in-game time.
-As is the player is glancing at their wrist watch.
+As if the player is glancing at their wrist watch.